SBP-YOLO:A Lightweight Real-Time Model for Detecting Speed Bumps and Potholes toward Intelligent Vehicle Suspension Systems: Introduction

-Camera-based visual perception offers a cost-effective and information-rich alternative to traditional sensor-based approaches for road condition monitoring.
-Deep learning has substantially advanced vision-based anomaly detection by enabling proactive identification of road defects such as speed bumps and potholes.
-Compared to acceleration signal analysis, vision-based methods provide earlier and more reliable detection, offering critical input for real-time suspension control.
-The YOLO (You Only Look Once) series has further improved the trade-off between detection accuracy and inference speed~\cite{youwai2024yolo9tr}.
-Bu{\v{c}}ko et al.~\cite{buvcko2022computer} evaluated YOLOv3 for pothole detection under diverse lighting and weather conditions, and compared it with Sparse R-CNN.
-Their results showed that while Sparse R-CNN offered slightly higher robustness in extreme visual degradation, YOLOv3 remained competitive due to its lower hardware requirements and stable performance across most conditions.
-Subsequent versions introduced structural improvements: YOLOv4 adopted CSPDarknet and PANet for enhanced feature aggregation, while its lightweight variant YOLOv4-tiny was deployed by Park et al.~\cite{park2021application} for pothole detection with superior real-time capability.
-ASAD et al.~\cite{asad2022pothole} implemented a lightweight YOLOv4-tiny model on a Raspberry Pi device for edge-based pothole detection, achieving a detection accuracy of 90\% at 31.76 FPS.
-YOLOv5~\cite{jocher2020ultralytics} incorporated anchor-free heads and auto-learned anchor boxes, whereas YOLOv8~\cite{sohan2024review} leveraged decoupled heads and improved data augmentation techniques.
-Khan et al.~\cite{khan2024pothole} further optimized YOLOv8 with customized augmentations for autonomous driving scenarios.
-Building on these, Bhavana et al.~\cite{bhavana2024pot} proposed POT-YOLO based on YOLOv8, achieving 97.6\% accuracy in detecting complex pavement defects.
-More recently, YOLOv11~\cite{khanam2024yolov11} introduced the C3k2 residual block and C2PSA attention mechanism to enhance multiscale feature representation.
-Its modular architecture spans from lightweight to large-scale variants, supporting flexible deployment across both embedded and high-performance platforms.
+Recent advances in deep learning have enabled camera vision to emerge as an efficient and informative approach for proactive detection of road anomalies such as speed bumps and potholes.
+Compared to methods relying on acceleration signals, vision-based approaches provide earlier and more reliable detection, supplying critical preview information for real-time suspension control.
+Within this context, the YOLO (You Only Look Once) family has been influential in balancing detection accuracy with inference speed~\cite{youwai2024yolo9tr}.
+Bu{\v{c}}ko et al.~\cite{buvcko2022computer} evaluated YOLOv3 for pothole detection under diverse lighting and weather conditions, showing that while Sparse R-CNN offered slightly higher robustness in extreme scenarios, YOLOv3 provided stable performance with lower computational demands, making it suitable for embedded deployment.
+YOLOv4 further introduced CSPDarknet and PANet for improved feature aggregation.
+Park et al.~\cite{park2021application} demonstrated that YOLOv4-tiny could detect potholes in real time on resource-constrained devices, achieving high inference speed, while ASAD et al.~\cite{asad2022pothole} implemented a lightweight YOLOv4-tiny model on a Raspberry Pi, achieving approximately 90\% accuracy at 31.76 FPS for edge-based pothole detection.
+YOLOv5 added anchor-free heads and auto-learned anchors to enhance detection flexibility~\cite{jocher2020ultralytics}, and YOLOv8 incorporated decoupled detection heads and improved data augmentation~\cite{sohan2024review}.
+Khan et al.~\cite{khan2024pothole} further customized YOLOv8 for autonomous driving scenarios, optimizing it for road anomaly detection.
+POT-YOLO~\cite{bhavana2024pot} extended YOLOv8 to detect complex pavement defects with high accuracy.
+Building on YOLOv11~\cite{khanam2024yolov11}, which introduces the C3k2 residual block and C2PSA attention for enhanced multiscale features and scalable deployment, we optimize its architecture and inference for real-time, accurate road anomaly detection on embedded suspension systems.